 An Evaluation of the Work of Charles Surrett on Preservation

-Chuck Surrett has recently released a short white paper of sorts, arguing in some detail but in admirable brevity what I’ve also read in his two books: that the Bible teaches perfect preservation of the Hebrew and Greek texts of Scripture.
+Chuck Surrett has recently released a short white paper of sorts, arguing in some detail but in admirable brevity what I’ve also read in his two books: precisely that the Bible teaches perfect preservation of the Hebrew and Greek texts of Scripture.
 It teaches, he says, “the certainty of the words” (Prov 22:20–21).
-I have been asked by nearby pastor Jonathan Beazley to evaluate Surrett’s arguments.
+I have been asked by nearby pastor and friend Jonathan Beazley to evaluate Surrett’s arguments, and my own desire to dig into the relevant passages combined with this request to produce the text below.
 I beg the reader’s indulgence in starting with a somewhat lengthy introduction; these matters are complicated, and I need a little time and space.
 Let’s begin.

 There are two major issues involved in debates over English Bibles: 1) text and 2) translation.

 The debate divides into many smaller issues, but it is at its heart—and, actually, like a heart—irreducibly binary.
 Defenders of exclusive use of the King James Version (by English speakers) such as Charles “Chuck” Surrett, longtime Academic Dean at Ambassador Baptist College, have to “win” debates on both 1) text and 2) translation if they hope to establish their KJV-Only viewpoint.

 If someone like Surrett argues successfully that 1) the KJV is based on the best Hebrew and Greek texts, he must then argue that 2) the KJV is the best translation of those texts.

 With me so far?